File: Linker.Dataflow\DynamicallyAccessedMembersTypeHierarchy.cs

 // We need to apply annotations to this type, and its base/interface types (recursively)

-// But the annotations on base/interfaces are already applied so we don't need to apply those
+// But the annotations on base will be applied so we don't need to apply those

 // again (and should avoid doing so as it would produce extra warnings).